ced4568/ced4568/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on Freemote bootcamp
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning front end development
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on anything
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with javascript
-- 💬 Ask me about ...
+- 💬 Ask me about raspiberry pi's
-- 📫 How to reach me: ...
+- 📫 How to reach me: Chasedumphord@gmail.com
 - 😄 Pronouns: ...
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: i have ball pythons for pets along with dogs -->
--->